pepperpepperpepper/OpenDroidPDF/implementation_plan.md

 If we improve UX further, keep the same ownership boundaries (no new view/activity-owned flags; no duplicated gesture state):

-- **Add a dedicated “move handle”** (e.g., a small drag affordance on the selection box) so users can move without long-press, while keeping long-press arm as the safe/automation fallback.
+- **Add a dedicated “move handle”** so users can move without long-press, while keeping long-press arm as the safe/automation fallback.
+  - Implementation fit (current architecture): extend `ItemSelectionHandles` with a new handle type (e.g.
+    `MOVE_TOP_CENTER`) and draw it in `ItemSelectionRenderer` at a fixed dp size; `TextAnnotationManipulationGestureHandler` should start MOVE immediately when a drag begins on that handle (no “arming” required).
+  - UX win: eliminates the “long-press feels weird” feedback while preserving one-finger panning everywhere else.
+  - Test win: scripted move becomes deterministic without time-based long-press sensitivity (still keep the arm path as fallback).

 - **Collapsed note presentation** for sidecar docs (marker-only / marker+snippet) as a *presentation toggle* on the same underlying note type (avoid introducing a second “text system”).
+  - Critical semantic rule: collapse is **on-screen presentation only**.
+Export must still include the full note text.
+    - Concretely: `FlattenedPdfExporter` should always render the “expanded” note view regardless of the UI toggle.
+  - Suggested UX: global toggle in overflow (“Show note contents”) + per-note expansion when selected.
+  - Ownership: preference lives in `EditorPreferences` (or a dedicated view-model/controller), and only the overlay renderer reads it.

-- **Text readability options** (e.g., subtle halo/shadow, or an optional low-alpha background fill) defaulting to “no fill” so margin notes don’t white-out page content.
+- **Text readability options** (prefer halo/outline over background fill) defaulting to “no fill”.
+  - Sidecar path: implement halo/shadow at render time (e.g., `TextPaint.setShadowLayer(...)`) so the text remains legible on photos/scans without obscuring the page.
+  - Embedded PDF path: keep FreeText background transparent by default; add an optional “outline/halo” style only if we can do it without fighting MuPDF appearance streams.